JoeCianflone/rebase/readme.md

 We still end up with a great separation of concerns because the controllers need to spit out data and the views handle it, so you don't end up doing anything stupid in the views.

+## JavaScript and Scss Setup

 ## Rebase CSS

 All CSS is styled via Sass.
 Check `app/resources/css` to see the folder structure.
-Styles are pre-processed with Sass and the resulting CSS is again processed with PostCSS.
+Styles are pre-processed with Sass and the resulting CSS is processed with PostCSS.
 This allows us to use all the Sass-style goodness while also getting some interesting/useful plugins for optimizing our code via PostCSS.
 PostCSS is mostly used for optimization of code.

 ### Structure